 ( Links widget: ‘Select Link Category’ drop-down menu)

 When you have finished configuring your Links Widget, click the Save button.
 Your links will become immediately visible on your site …

-As the above example shows, you can display specific external links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to your sidebar navigation menu.
+As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to the WordPress sidebar.

 This is the end of part three of this series of tutorials on how to use Widgets.

 "This is AMAZING!
 I had learnt about how to use WordPress previously, but this covers absolutely everything and more!!
 Incredible value!
 Thank you!" - Monique, Warrior Forum